jorgepiloto/lamberthub/README.md

 problem is essential for trajectory planning, particularly for interplanetary missions.

-Lamberthub implements multiple algorithms, each named after its author and publication year, for solving different variations of Lambert's problem.
+This library implements multiple algorithms, each named after its author and publication year, for solving different variations of Lambert's problem.
 These algorithms can handle different types of orbits, including multi-revolution paths and direct transfers.